eliagrady/boily/README.md

 ## Linting

-This boilerplate project uses ESLint to lint your source.
+ESLint are used to lint your source.
 To change the rules, edit the .eslintrc file in the root directory, respectively.

 ## Installation

 Download the package, and run this from the command line:

 ```
 npm install
 ```

-## Known issues

-Various Rollup plugins overwrite native Babel 6.x behaviour.

 ## License
 MIT Â© [KFlash](https://github.com/kflash)